** Bondmason review updated June 2nd 2017 **

 What Are The Loan Default Rates?

-As of January 2017, out of the 1645+ loans that have been invested in, 19 defaulted.
+According to Bondmason’s website, out of the 1645+ loans that have been invested in, 19 defaulted.
 Eleven loans were fully recovered while six are in recovery.
-Two loans have had losses totalling £809.66, only 0.01% of total investments so far.
+Two loans have had losses totaling £809.66, only 0.01% of total investments so far.

 What Is Default Handling Like?